gxldCptRick/gxldCptRick.github.io/pages/_posts/2024-12-10-making-your-life-easier-with-a-linter-black-for-python.markdown

 That is a link to the black style guide and exactly what it means for your python with example outputs to give you a good idea of how things get wrapped and changed.

 If you need more inspiration or reasoning you should check out this [Sonar article](https://www.sonarsource.com/learn/why-linter/)

+[](https://www.sonarsource.com/learn/why-linter/)Regardless I hope you consider trying out some kind of linter next time you program in any language or at least appreciate the formatter that is built into your ide more.[](https://www.sonarsource.com/learn/why-linter/)